-Vector certainly has a very long way to go before he’s as emotionally intelligent as a real pet and even the famous bot Sophia doesn’t at all match the intelligence of humans.
+Vector certainly has a very long way to go before he’s as emotionally intelligent as a real pet, and even the famous bot Sophia doesn’t match humans’ intelligence.
 But will we ever get to a point where robots can genuinely feel and understand at the level of a human?
 If so, when?

-One can argue the answer is never because they will always have been initially programmed to act a certain way, but another can argue the possibility that humans were actually programmed too.
+One can argue the answer is never because they will always have been initially programmed to act a certain way.
+Still, another can argue the possibility that humans were programmed too.
 Some people like Elon Musk are pretty confident that’s the case.

 Does Reality Matter?